safecrossroads/technologyandchoice.com/_posts/2017-11-09-episode-23-people-and-projects-at-the-texas-bitcoin-conference-part-1.md

 ---
 title: Episode 23 - People and Projects at the Texas Bitcoin Conference (part 1)
-tags: Podcasts
+category: Podcasts
 image: assets/img/TC 23 pic.png
 soundcloud: https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/353469920
 ---

 I had some great talks with folks at the Texas Bitcoin Conference in late October.

 This episode: